ChristianSteger/HORAYZON/README.md

 HORAYZON can also be built without Conda but this requires some additional manual steps.
 If not already available, the following three external libraries **Intel Embree** , **Threading Building Blocks (TBB)** and **NetCDF-4 C++** have to be installed.
 This can be done either via a package manager (APT, MacPorts, etc.) or by manually building them from source.
-Afterwards, the required Python packages have to be installed (for instance with 'pip') and the HORAYZON package can be downloaded:
+Afterwards, the required Python packages have to be installed (for instance with **pip**) and the HORAYZON package can be downloaded:

 ```bash
 git clone --branch installation https://github.com/ChristianSteger/HORAYZON.git